The Local Campaign:

 The Grey Route comes on a raised viaduct, 70mph dual carriageway speeding within about 25 metres of Binsted's 12th-century village church, a place where the villagers have come together for approaching 1000 years.
 It also tears through the midst of the village, separating it almost half and half.

 For a full analysis of the threat to Binsted's heritage, see https://www.binsted.org/heritage-under-threat.
 This heritage, and the community which it draws and who hold it together, would die.
 But there's fight in them yet, with encouragement from so many!

-Watch this video for reasons why a specialist historian considers Binsted's Grade II* listed church so important:
+Watch this short video for reasons why a specialist historian considers Binsted's Grade II* listed church so important: